-This is Part 1 of a two-part series.
 This course will provide a language therapy toolkit refresher for SLPs who work with students from preschool to elementary school.
 The role of the SLP in literacy, background information on the nature of reading, specific interventions for both preschool and elementary school, and ways to maximize motivation and develop rapport with this population will be discussed.

 - After this course, participants will be able to describe the nature of reading.